Updated July 10, 2023

 - Mortgage banks offer highly competitive loans due to narrow product focus, lean cost structure, and direct lending capabilities.

-- Mortgage banks function as per the banking laws applicable to the state in which they operate.
+- Mortgage banks function per the banking laws applicable to the state where they operate.

 So, a mortgage bank is a specialized lender focusing only on one loan product – mortgage loans.
 It functions in a highly structured way as per the law of the land.
 Its objective is to maximize the lending rate to generate increased profitability on the back of the yield spread premium.
 They need to follow the strict regulations set up by the banking authority of the state.

 This is a guide to Mortgage Bank.
-Here we also discuss the definition, working, example, and functions along with benefits and disadvantages.
+Here we also discuss the definition, working, example, functions, benefits, and disadvantages.
 You may also have a look at the following articles to learn more –